ChinmayNaolekar0305/Data-Science-Projects/README.md

 Project List:
 1) Profitable App Profiles for the App Store and Google Play Markets -
+2) Traffic Behaviour Analysis in the city of São Paulo -
+3) Loan Approval Process Analysis and Predictions -
+4) NIFTY 50 Index EDA and Visualizations -